We continue to work toward becoming the most customer-focused, efficient, and innovative Wells Fargo ever.

 - Improved customer experience.
 In the Community Bank, instituted Change for the Better to focus on conversations aimed at helping Wells Fargo better understand customers’ financial needs; emphasis on new systems, processes, and tools so team members can better serve customers.

 - Customer-focused innovations.
-Introduced product and service innovations such as real-time balance alerts, overdraft rewind, financial education tools, fee-saving features, a digital offering for those new to investing, an improved online mortgage application.
+Introduced product and service innovations such as real-time balance alerts, Overdraft RewindSM, financial education tools, fee-saving features, a digital offering for those new to investing, an improved online mortgage application.

 - Team member retention.
-In 2018, reduced voluntary team member attrition to its lowest level in six years, increased minimum base pay in the U.S. for 50,000 team members, granted restricted stock rights to approximately 250,000 team members.
+In 2018, reduced voluntary team member attrition to its lowest level in six years, increased minimum base pay in the U.S., granted restricted stock rights to approximately 250,000 team members.
 Annually invest approximately $13,000 per U.S. team member to provide affordable health care options and other benefits.

 - Strengthened culture.
 Created and disseminated a simplified Vision, Values & Goals team member booklet.
-In 2018, introduced a clear set of behavioral expectations for team members; enhanced accountability through a single leadership objective that is part of every team member’s annual performance plan.
+In 2018, introduced a clear set of behavioral expectations for team members.
+In 2019, enhanced accountability through a leadership objective and a risk objective that are part of every team member’s annual performance plan.

 - Financial performance.
 Generated solid financial results and strong capital returns.